 COVID-19 has had economic, academic, social, physical, and mental health impacts on the Thomas Jefferson University community.
-The most effective way for the University community to return to a safe on-campus experience for students in fall semester 2021 is comprehensive COVID-19 vaccination.
+The most effective way for the University community to maintain a safe on-campus experience for students is comprehensive COVID-19 vaccination.

-The deadline to document full vaccination is August 1, 2021 and information should be submitted to COVID-19 Student Vaccine Database.
-Students are highly encouraged to submit requests for religious or medical exemptions by July 1 so that requests may be reviewed and determined in advance of the start of the academic year.
+Students will be prompted to submit proof of COVID-19 vaccination or to file for a medical or religious exemption prior to their term of enrollment.
+Vaccine information for students from East Falls, New Jersey, and Bucks campuses should be submitted to the COVID-19 Student Vaccine Database.
+Vaccine information for students from Center City or Dixon campuses should be submitted with your Medical Records via Jefferson Occupational Health Network (JOHN).
+Students are highly encouraged to submit requests for religious or medical exemptions early so that requests may be reviewed and determined in advance of the start of the academic year.
 Non-compliance may impact a student’s academic progression and may violate the University’s Community Standards.

-Students from an international location can meet the Jefferson vaccination requirement after receiving a WHO-approved vaccine for Emergency Use Listing (EUL), in addition to any FDA-authorized vaccine available in the United States.
-Any student who has not been vaccinated by one of these types will be offered vaccination upon arrival in the USA.
-This requirement will be in effect until the CDC offers further definitive guidance about this issue.
+Students from an international location can meet the Jefferson vaccination requirement after receiving a WHO-approved vaccine for Emergency Use Listing (EUL), in addition to any FDA-approved vaccine available in the United States.

-This policy pertains to students who will have on-site activities at Jefferson’s campus locations.
-Jefferson students may be subject to different vaccination regulations for non-Jefferson location clinical rotations or academic experiences.
+This policy pertains to students who will have on-site activities at Jefferson campus locations.
+Jefferson students may be subject to different vaccination regulations for non-Jefferson clinical rotations or academic experiences.